openenclave/openenclave/samples/tls_between_enclaves/AttestedTLSREADME.md

   4. Validate peer enclave's identity
      - Validate the enclave’s identity (e.g., MRENCLAVE in SGX) against the expected list.
 This check ensures only the intended party is allowed to connect to.

-  A new OE API, oe_verify_attestation_certificate(), was added to perform step 1-3 and leaving step 4 to application for business logics, which can be done inside a caller-registered callback, enclave_identity_callback, a callback parameter to oe_verify_attestation_certificate() call.
+  A new OE API, oe_verify_attestation_certificate(), was added to perform step 1-3 and leaving step 4 to application for business logic, which can be done inside a caller-registered callback, enclave_identity_callback, a callback parameter to oe_verify_attestation_certificate() call.

-  A caller wants to fail cert_verify_callback with non-zero code if either certificate signature validation failed or unexpected TEE identity found.
+  A caller wants to fail cert_verify_callback with non-zero code if either certificate signature validation failed or unexpected TEE identity was found.
 This failure return will cause the TLS handshaking process to terminate immediately, thus preventing establishing connection with a unqualified connecting party.

 ```
 /**